Hodge-Tate stacks and non-abelian $p$-adic Hodge theory of v-perfect complexes on rigid spaces: Introduction

 If $\X$ is perfectoid, then $\mathcal{P}erf(\X_v)\cong \mathcal{P}erf(\X_\an)$ \cite[Theorem~2.1]{anschutz2021fourier}.
 In contrast, for rigid analytic $\X$, vector bundles on $\X_v$ are related to Higgs bundles: in this paper, we study the following cases.

 \begin{enumerate} \item $\X=X^\rig$ is the adic generic fiber of a quasi-compact, quasi-separated (qcqs) smooth formal scheme over $\mathcal O_{\mathbb C_p}$.
-More generally, we consider $p$-adic formal schemes $X$ that locally are smooth over $\Spf(R_0)$ for a perfectoid $\Z_p$-algebra $R_0$.
-We call such $X$ ``smoothoid''. \item $\X=X^\rig$ for some qcqs smooth $p$-adic formal scheme over a complete $p$-adic discrete valuation ring $\O_K$ with perfect residue field $k$.\footnote{In fact, our methods are strong enough to also handle the case that $k$ is only assumed to be $p$-finite, i.e., $[k:k^p]<\infty$, cf.\ \Cref{sec:fully-faithf-arithm-remark-on-imperfect-residue-field-case}} We call such $X$ ``arithmetic''. \end{enumerate}
+More generally, we consider qcqs $p$-adic formal schemes $X$ that are ``smoothoid'', i.e.\ locally $X$ is smooth over $\Spf(R_0)$ for a perfectoid $\Z_p$-algebra $R_0$. \item $\X=X^\rig$ for some qcqs smooth $p$-adic formal scheme over a complete $p$-adic discrete valuation ring $\O_K$ with perfect residue field $k$.\footnote{In fact, our methods are strong enough to also handle the case that $k$ is only assumed to be $p$-finite, i.e., $[k:k^p]<\infty$, cf.\ \Cref{sec:fully-faithf-arithm-remark-on-imperfect-residue-field-case}} We call such $X$ ``arithmetic''. \end{enumerate}

 Bhatt--Lurie and Drinfeld have associated to any $p$-adic formal scheme $Z$ a $p$-adic formal stack $Z^\HT\to Z$ called the ``Hodge--Tate stack'' (\cite[Construction 3.7]{bhatt2022prismatization}, \cite{drinfeld2020prismatization}).
 The stack $X^\HT$ will be the key to our approach to \Cref{sec:introduction-2-question-introduction}.
 Using that for any perfectoid $Z$ the natural map $Z^\HT\to Z$ is an isomorphism, we construct in \Cref{sec:form-reduct-prov} a natural pullback morphism